Mende, Lozère: Demographic evolution

 In contrast to the department of Lozère, the prefecture saw its demographic curve draw increasingly since the French Revolution.
 If the department was strongly affected by the rural exodus in France and the great wars of the 20th century, the city had the presence of its own authorities.
 This may explain why Mende has not experienced the same trend as Lozère.
 This table shows the demographic for the town of Mende, but it can be considered that the bassin Mendois [Mende area] follows the same trend.

-In 2017, the commune had 12,134 inhabitants.

 Age structure

 The Mende population is fairly young taking into account the ageing population of Lozère.
-Compared with the 1990 census, it is the age group of 15–29 years which has had the greatest increase at the expense of those aged 0–14 and 30–44 years.
-The number of near-centenarians was also greater in 1999 than in 1990.

 Immigration

 In Mende, the share of the immigrant population represents about 8% of the total population.
 They originate mostly from Portugal (mainly from Vila Real), Morocco, Algeria, and Turkey.
 This being the image of immigration in the region.
 The Spanish immigration, which was very present in the middle of the twentieth century, has been disappearing since the 1970s.